-For Melbourne artist Kirrily Hammond, Copenhagen is her new home, having moved to Denmark with her family at the beginning of 2019.
+For Melbourne artist Kirrily Hammond, Copenhagen is now home, having moved to Denmark with her family at the beginning of 2019.

 The landscape has been a constant theme in her practice for over twenty years and her images are intuitive responses to her surroundings.
 Inspiration for her paintings, such as the two series ‘Gippsland Twilight’ 2008-12 and ‘Brunswick East’ 2012-14, is drawn from explorations of country roads and suburban backstreets.
 At the end of the day, when the light is fading, the landscape becomes indistinguishable and quiet vistas are punctuated by the glow of car headlights and occasional street lights.
 Kirrily’s works are about capturing small moments of sublime in the everyday, inspired by the delicate transience of a dandelion, evening light through a car window and memories of a place.

 Kirrily has been exhibiting since 1995; with curated exhibitions including Landmarks, Counihan Gallery, Melbourne 2016, I Spy: Windows and Doors in Art, Lake Macquarie City Art Gallery, NSW 2014; Shelved, Dear Patti Smith, Melbourne 2011; The Monobrow Show, Hell Gallery, Melbourne 2008 and Depth Of Field, Monash University Museum of Art, Melbourne 2003.
 She has also held regular commercial exhibitions at Gallerysmith, Melbourne and Beaver Galleries Canberra since 2001, and her work is held in numerous private collections, as well as the collections of Australian National University, ACT; Latrobe Regional Gallery, VIC; Warrnambool Art Gallery, VIC; Moreland City Council, Melbourne, VIC; and Wollongong University, NSW.